Nov 13, 2023

 To implement this automation, you'll need the following:

-• A Slack workspace with administrative privileges to configure integrations.
-Fill in your workspace ID in this URL https://api.slack.com/apps/YOUR_WORKSPACE_ID/oauth? and ensure the Bot scope chat:write is granted.
+A Slack workspace with admin privileges to configure integrations.
+Fill in your workspace ID in this URL

 Steps to Automate GitHub Webhook Alerts Handling: